Shippers, 3PLs Highlight the Need for Supply Chain Agility

 The movement of goods is being transformed through the power of data-driven insights

-The ability to be agile and react quickly is paramount as retailers and manufacturers work to keep inventories low, respond to faster shipping demands and adjust to changes in demand patterns within the global economy, the study found.
+The ability to be agile and react quickly is paramount as retailers and manufacturers work to keep inventories low, respond to faster shipping demands and adjust to changes in demand patterns within the global economy.

 Shippers Are Willing to Try New Approaches